Skip to main content

-Learn about the Mexico auto insurance limits before you take your car, RV, or motorcycle across the border.
+Learn about Mexico auto liability limits before you take your car, RV, or motorcycle across the border.

 If you plan to drive in Mexico, understanding the country’s auto insurance liability laws is essential.
 Unlike in the United States or Canada, Mexico’s legal system requires proof of financial responsibility, which means that all foreign drivers must carry Mexican liability insurance to cover damages or injuries they may cause in an accident.
 This applies not only to cars but also to RVs and motorcycles.